mestachs/experiment/codereview/checklist.md

 * **Readable and following standards** ?
-  * style, [naming](http://arlobelshee.com/good-naming-is-a-process-not-a-single-step/) : variable/methods/class names
+  * style (ideally automated), [naming](http://arlobelshee.com/good-naming-is-a-process-not-a-single-step/) : variable/methods/class names
     * There are only two hard things in Computer Science: cache invalidation and naming things. -- Phil Karlton
     * if you can't find a name, it does perhaps too much
     * http://blog.codinghorror.com/code-smells/